Logan Jonesupdated jul 2026

 How it’s built

-Python 3.12 on FastAPI, SQLAlchemy over SQLite in WAL mode.
-A scheduled cycle collects both exchanges over httpx, runs the analyzers, matches events across exchanges, detects cross-exchange arbs, and prunes snapshots older than 48 hours.
-React frontend: dense sortable table, split detail panel with step-by-step execution instructions, fee breakdown, and projected P&L, refreshing every 30 seconds.
+Python on FastAPI, SQLAlchemy over SQLite.
+A scheduled cycle collects both exchanges, runs the analyzers, matches events across exchanges, and detects cross-exchange arbs.
+React frontend: dense sortable table, split detail panel with step-by-step execution instructions, fee breakdown, and projected P&L.

 The hard parts